mobile-shell/mosh/README.md

 Getting Mosh
 ------------

-  Mosh is available from an [Ubuntu PPA][].
+  Mosh is available from an [Ubuntu PPA][] and is in [Debian unstable][] (sid).
 Packages for other operating systems are planned.

   [Ubuntu PPA]: https://launchpad.net/~keithw/+archive/mosh

+  Ubuntu installation instructions:

+    sudo add-apt-repository ppa:keithw/mosh
+    sudo apt-get update
+    sudo apt-get install mosh

-  On a UNIX-like system you can build Mosh from source using the following
+  On a Unix-like system you can build Mosh from source using the following
   commands:

     ./autogen.sh